Jump to letterABCDEFGHIJKLMNOPQRSTUVWXYZ

 Double-trigger acceleration is the more acquirer-friendly version: unvested equity accelerates only if both an acquisition happens AND the employee is terminated (or constructively terminated through a material role change) within a defined window after closing.

 Double trigger balances founder/employee protection with acquirer retention needs.
 It's the modern default for executive grants in venture-backed companies.
-The window after acquisition (typically 12–18 months) and the definition of 'good reason' termination are the most negotiated elements.
+The window after acquisition (typically 12 to 18 months) and the definition of 'good reason' termination are the most negotiated elements.

 Worked example